 And in the middle of all of it I fell deeply into abyss of baby brain.
 It appears that I’ve returned to Sydney without my keys to the flat, or the car.

-Yet I can remember every note of the Peppa Pig theme song.
 I can recite to you what supplements I’m trying to stalk in the vain hope that they will make this whole pushing-a-melon-out-of-a-smaller-place process easier.
 But I can no longer parrot enough passable Italian to be able to order elegantly at a restaurant.
 I can’t grab the name of the trattoria where we ate sublime prosciutto con melone just north of Pisa.
-And I can’t recall the not-so-distant life in which if I wanted to re live that taste, we would have just jumped on a flight next weekend to go and source it again.
+And I can’t recall the not-so-distant life in which if I wanted to re ignite that taste, we would have just jumped on a flight next weekend to go and source it again.

 So instead, in this week of melons, I’m left with this.

 This dish is the taste of escape, sunshine, pink wine and pleasant days.
-Which when the only packing you’ll be doing now is for a hospital bag and you’re seriously contemplating strapping your hips together with sports tape to enable you to waddle more effectively down another fluorescent lit aisle to collect a substitute plastic change table topper, because the first one you bought was stupidly oversized- is a good thing.
+Which when the only packing you’ll be doing now is for a hospital bag and you’re seriously contemplating strapping your hips with sports tape to enable you to navigate down a fluorescent lit aisle to collect another change table topper, because the first one you bought was oversized- is a good thing.

 Let nobody ever tell you that this growing-a-human thing wasn’t glamorous.
 I’m living the dream I tell you.
 Long may it reign.